hutchgrant/opengov/README.md

 - list = name for json object for data rows
 - col =  indicate the column you want to extract, next to it is the column number, next to that is the json data title
 - $COUNT = indicates that column is to be tallied for a total
+- $IGNORE = filter out a row containing text in a specific column.
+Use quotations for any query with spaces.

 Simply copy budget.cfg to a new text file named yourdata.cfg and put it in the config folder.